traverseda/steamWorkshopDownloader/README.md

-Downloads tabletop simulator workshop mods and all dependencies.
+Downloads tabletop simulator workshop mods and all dependencies, theoretically could support other workshop mods.

+Dependent on https://steamworkshopdownloader.io/ for the time being.